mumbleskates/bilrost/README.md

 </details>

-### Distinguished representation on the wire in `bilrost`
+### Canonical representation on the wire in `bilrost`

 Leveraging the changes to varint representation and field order, Bilrost standardizes easily-distinguishable canonical encodings for many message types.
-Zero-extension of varints and unordered fields are the two main things that can lead Protobuf encodings to vary for the same meaning, and most of what remains involves enforcing that empty values are never encoded, packed/unpacked collections have a matching representation, map keys are in sorted order, and keeping track of whether any unknown fields exist in the encoding.
+Zero-extension of varints and unordered or duplicate fields are the two main things that can lead Protobuf encodings to vary for the same meaning, and most of what remains involves enforcing that empty values are never encoded, packed/unpacked collections have a matching representation, map keys are in sorted order, and keeping track of whether any unknown fields exist in the encoding.

 ## Comparisons to other encodings